Cornelius Stewart

-Cornelius Stewart (born 7 October 1989) is a Saint Vincentian professional footballer who plays as a forward for Liga 1 club Semen Padang and captains the Saint Vincent and the Grenadines national team.
+Cornelius Stewart (born 7 October 1989) is a Saint Vincentian professional footballer who plays as a forward for the Saint Vincent and the Grenadines national team.

 Club career

 Stewart attended Kingstown Anglican Primary School and Intermediate High School, and began his career in 2001 with the youth soccer team System 3 FC on his home island of Saint Vincent.
 He moved to Newwill Hope International FC of the Saint Vincent and the Grenadines National League Championship in 2007, and played for them throughout the 2007–08 season, before moving to Canada in 2009 when he joined the Vancouver Whitecaps Residency programme.

 He was promoted to the Vancouver Whitecaps senior team in 2010, and played for their reserve squad in 2011 after Vancouver moved to Major League Soccer season.
 After being released from the reserve team, Stewart signed for Caledonia AIA of the TT Pro League.

 After one season with Caledonia, Stewart signed with Oulun Palloseura of Finland's second tier, Ykkönen, on a 1-year contract following a ten-day trial with the club.
 Following a season with Oulun Palloseura in which Stewart scored 10 goals in 28 matches, Stewart signed a 1+1 contract with Vaasan Palloseura of the Veikkausliiga, Finland's premier division, following a month-long trial.
 It was announced on 1 April 2015 that after one season with VPS, Stewart signed a 1+1 deal with PS Kemi Kings.

 In 2017 it was reported that Stewart had joined T.C.
 Sports Club of the Dhivehi League in the Maldives.
 Since then, he has go on to score a total of 22 goals in his debut season in the Maldives in all competition.

 At the end of January 2019, Stewart joined Indian I-League club Minerva Punjab FC.
 Stewart returned to Maziya for the 2019–20 season.